HiZollo/Games/guide/gamerules.md

 # Bulls and Cows
-The bot will generate a random number with the length of `answerLength`, all digits in it are distinctive, and it can start with `0`.
+The game will generate a random number with the length of `answerLength`, all digits in it are distinctive, and it can start with `0`.
 The player can make several queries, and the goal is to get the exact number in as fewer guesses as possible.

 In each query, player should type a number with the length of `answerLength`, and every digit is distinctive.
-Otherwise, the query is invalid and the bot will not response.
-After that, the bot will return a string `mAnB`, saying that there are `m` A's and `n` B's.
+Otherwise, the query is invalid and the game will not response.
+After that, the game will return a string `mAnB`, saying that there are `m` A's and `n` B's.
 It means that in the query, there are `m` matching digits that are in the right location, and `n` matching digits that are in the wrong location.

 For example, suppose that the answer is `2019`.
 - The player guesses `1234`, the response will be `0A2B`.
 Because both `1` and `2` are in the answer, but not in the correct location.